Gutenberg Sci-Fi 3

 Damon Knight had criticism worth noting—to summarise, M. Gallun had a duff ear for the English language, but wrote good aliens.
 Errrm… Asteroid of Fear is a stomper from the days before the Sci‐Fi age; and yes, it’s a planet story, with dodgy but earnest science, characters cut from a western, and a writing style that gleefully deluges cliche.
 But… there is a but… it’s never incoherent, and the headlong lunge cokes an inferno about a drama few others would try.
 No aliens. but stars vegetables.

-Randall Garret is best known for being a collaborator with Robert Silverberg, but was prolific enough himself.
-He also had a reputation of being something of a wild man.
+Randall Garrett is best known for being a collaborator with Robert Silverberg, but was prolific enough himself.
+He also had a reputation as a wild man.
 The Price of Eggs is an odd short story, far more SocFi than SciFi, about a man who compromises himself with aliens so needs extracting from his omelette.
 Not only is the proposition unusual, so is the reverse‐ending and M. Garret’s summoning of his people is welcome for more subtlety than the usual action drama.
+Time Fuze is a micro‐story space‐fantasy developed to a logical and planet‐shattering end, with better character than usual.
+Psichopath, credit for the daft title, is a spy story that throws in limited mind‐reading ability that, reading so far suggests, is field for this author.
+Also includes a neat point about the progress of scientific development, a few differentiated characters and architecture that resembles a particle accelerator.
+My only dislike was a few stretches that use a technique of the time, to explain what has happened, “Because the two seaweeds were reading cat, it was obvious the pyrites was not the perpetrator of the jack”.
+Otherwise, a stack of fun.

 There’s something like 80 titles by Randall Garrett on Gutenberg, so I’ve only chipped a stone from a mountain.